MicrosoftDocs/azure-devops-docs/docs/project/wiki/markdown-guidance.md

 #### Supported in: Pull Requests | README files | Wikis

 In pull request comments and wiki pages, you can attach files to illustrate your point or to give more detailed reasoning behind your suggestions.
-To attach a file, drag and drop it into the comment field, or wiki page edit experience.
+To attach a file, drag and drop it into the comment field or wiki page edit experience.
 You can also select the **paperclip** in the upper right of the comment box or from the format pane in your wiki page.

 <img src="media/markdown-guidance/attach_files.png" alt="Web portal, Pull Request, Attach files via drag and drop i" />

 If you have an image in your clipboard, you can paste it from the clipboard into the comment box or wiki page, and it renders directly into your comment or wiki page.

 Attaching non-image files creates a link to the file in your comment.
 Update the description text between the brackets to change the text displayed in the link.
-Attached image files render directly into your comment or wiki pages.
-After you save or update a comment, or wiki page with an attachment, you can see the attached image and select links to download attached files.
+The attached image files render directly into your comment or wiki pages.
+After you save or update a comment or wiki page with an attachment, you can see the attached image and select links to download the attached files.

 Attachments support the following file formats: